marcelotc/StudyNizer-frontend/README.md

 # StudyNizer-frontend

 MVP of an application that mix features such as a kanban board, an anotation page with WYSIWYG text and a calendar.
-This was a case study for my capstone project in my last year in university: https://repositorio.ufsc.br/handle/123456789/243428
+This was a case study for my capstone project in my last year in university(<a href="https://ufsc.br/">UFSC<a/>): https://repositorio.ufsc.br/handle/123456789/243428

 The backend of this web applciation was deployed to a free plan on railway, so maybe the services are down.
 Also I don't intend to pay for a plan for this :)